 Harsh Vocals: Apparently Courtney was gargling whiskey while recording "Pretty on the Inside" for this effect.
 Her vocals later evolved into this more naturally over the years (bordering on Vocal Decay), especially on Nobody's Daughter.

 Hidden Depths: Her speech about how artists are unfairly treated by the record industry is surprisingly insightful, informative and well-written.
-Also, let's face it, her talent as a musician and a frontwoman is greatly underrated, possibly because it's easier to notice her... not-so-likeable public behaviour.
+Also, let's face it, her talent as a musician and a frontwoman is greatly underrated, most likely due to her scandalous private life.

 I Am the Band: Former guitarist and only other constant member Eric Erlandson criticised the resurrection of the "Hole" name, saying he "had a contract" with Love that neither of them would reunite Hole without the other's involvement.
 Love responded by declaring that Hole is "MY band", and continued with the reunion.
 Erlandson did not pursue any further legal action (a decision Auf Der Maur attributed to his considerably mellower personality).